rhcreynold/ansible-tower-fips/README.md

 Requirements
 ------------
 Valid RHEL and Ansible Tower subscription.
 You will need a base RHLE 7 system with ssh connectivity.
+Add your access.redhat.com login to a vault file along with the password and the Pool name that contains the products need.
+Update main.yml for the vault file and add an ip to the inventory.

 Role Variables
 --------------